iamyounix/msimagb460_tomahawk/README.md

 :arrow_forward: **Author**

-This is my EFI from a previous version of my Hackintosh desktop.
+This is my EFI from Hackintosh desktop.
 This project isn't ideal, but it does the job.
 Never blame me if there is an issue or malfunction.
 Although this project carries some risk.
 Please read Dortania's official documents and my explanations for about this build, then shouldn't have any issues.
 Please do so at your own risk.
 Below are the best references to explore:

 :arrow_forward: **References**